Anackor/design-pattern/README.md

 - **Decorator** (`src/Application/Logger/AbstractLoggerDecorator`)
    - The Decorator pattern allows behavior to be added to individual objects dynamically without modifying their class.
 It wraps the original object in a new object (decorator) that enhances or overrides behavior, promoting flexibility and adherence to the Open/Closed Principle.

+- **Facade** (`src/Application/Registration/UserRegistrationFacade`)
+   - The Facade pattern provides a simplified interface to a complex subsystem.
+It hides the complexities of multiple underlying classes by exposing a single unified interface, making it easier for clients to interact with the system.

 ## Tips & Best Practices

 This sections provides useful tips and best practices followed in the project to ensure clean, mantainable and scalable code.